 Some patients may already be experiencing the emotional benefits of TNF-alpha blockers.
-Dr. Chris Griffiths, a dermatologist at the University of Manchester, has seen the psychological state of patients improve as quickly as one month after starting biologic therapy, sometimes before their skin clears up.
+Chris Griffiths, M.D., a dermatologist at the University of Manchester, has seen the psychological state of patients improve as quickly as one month after starting biologic therapy, sometimes before their skin clears up.

 A study of Enbrel published in The Lancet in January 2006 backs these observations.
 After three months of treatment, patients taking Enbrel experienced more improvement in their depression compared with patients taking a placebo.
 As researchers reported, improvements in mood didn’t always correspond to improvements in psoriatic disease.

-The common trigger: Stress
+The common trigger: stress

 Some doctors are incorporating anti-anxiety drugs into psoriatic disease treatment, something Theoharides recommends particularly for patients whose disease is triggered by stress.
-Reducing anxiety could help reduce the release of stress chemicals such as CRH, potentially putting an early stop to the inflammatory reaction in the body, he said.
+Reducing anxiety could help reduce the release of stress chemicals such as CRH, potentially putting an early stop to the inflammatory reaction in the body, he says.